Best Universities in London For International Students

 10. SOAS University of London

 SOAS University of London is a public research university located in central London.
-Established in 1916, it specializes in the study of Asia, Africa, and the Middle East.
+Established in 1916, it specialises in the study of Asia, Africa, and the Middle East.
 In the QS World Rankings 2025, SOAS is ranked #508 globally.

 The university is renowned for its programs in development studies, anthropology, languages, and international relations.
 QS World University Rankings ranked it 5th globally for development studies in 2025.